fewensa/telegram-client/README.md

 ## Note

-Note that you need [libtdjson.so](https://github.com/tdlib/td) in your path for building and running your application.
+Note that you need [tdjson](https://github.com/tdlib/td) dylib file in your path for building and running your application.
 See also [rtdlib](https://github.com/fewensa/rtdlib) for more details.

 # Examples